 First and Second Cycle Education

-Increased costs in basic education, combined with the fact that the state appropriation for education is being eroded at an accelerating rate, will lead to some savings measures.
-Remuneration levels for thesis supervision will be reduced at all levels in 2023.
-In addition, compensation for examination of master's theses is reduced.
-In parallel, it opens up the possibility of writing a bachelor's thesis in pairs, something that has previously only been possible at the advanced level.
-In addition, seminar activities will be streamlined somewhat at undergraduate level, while efforts to reach a minimum number of students on alternative courses at advanced and bachelor's level will be increased, with the consequence that alternative courses may be cancelled to a greater extent than before.
+Increased costs in basic education, combined with the fact that government funding for education is being eroded at an increasingly rapid pace, is prompting cost-cutting measures.
+The change in the remuneration levels regarding thesis supervision that was introduced for the 2023 financial year remains, as does the lower compensation level for the examination of master's theses.
+In parallel, there will still be the opportunity to write a bachelor's thesis in pairs.
+In addition, the somewhat reduced seminar activities at undergraduate level will remain, while efforts to reach a minimum number of students on alternative courses at advanced and bachelor's level will be intensified, with the consequence that alternative courses may be cancelled to a greater extent than before.
+Further savings may be necessary.

-The department shall continue to support the teachers' pedagogical development by taking courses in teaching and learning in higher education, participating in various types of development projects and/or gaining qualifications within the framework of the faculty's pedagogical merit system.
+The department will continue to support teachers' pedagogical development by taking courses in teaching and learning in higher education, participating in various types of development projects and/or gaining qualifications within the framework of the faculty's pedagogical merit system.
 New pedagogical seminars at the department will spread experiences between colleagues.
-A continued priority area is the question of how gender equality and non-discrimination are to be promoted in education.
+A priority area is the question of how generative AI can be integrated into teaching and learning in a constructive way and how it affects different forms of examination.

-The education should have a strong international dimension with good opportunities for teacher and student mobility.
-Existing student exchange agreements are continuously revised.
+The education will continue to have a strong international dimension with good opportunities for teacher and student mobility.
+Existing agreements on student exchange are revised continuously.

 Research Studies

-In 2023, there are conditions to recruit two doctoral students with open positions on faculty funds and three doctoral students linked to research projects.
-The recruitment process is coordinated in time with other major political science departments in the country and to some extent, in terms of information and marketing, with other departments at the Faculty of Social Sciences.
-The strained financial situation, which to some extent is also reflected in the research and postgraduate education sector, means that the department should consider a temporary reduction in the number of doctoral students recruited for the 2024 financial year.
+Increased costs and eroded government funding also affect doctoral education.
+Recruitment of doctoral students remains a priority issue and the ambition is to, despite financial challenges, recruit at least one doctoral student on faculty funds in 2024.
+In addition, additional doctoral students may be recruited through external funding.
+The recruitment process is coordinated in terms of time with other major political science departments in the country and, to a certain extent, in terms of information and marketing, with other departments at the Faculty of Social Sciences.
+The strained financial situation means that the department may consider a temporary pause in the recruitment of doctoral students on faculty funds for the 2025 financial year.

-The research seminar with invited guests from Sweden as well as other countries continues to play an important role in doctoral education, as do the department's various internal workshops and research retreats.
+The general research seminar with invited guests from Sweden as well as other countries continues to play an important role in the doctoral education, as do the department's various internal workshops and research retreats.

 Research

-The Faculty of Social Sciences has limited faculty funding for research in comparison with several other faculties.
+The Faculty of Social Sciences has limited faculty funding for research compared to several other faculties.
 In order to enable research for the majority of teachers, the department's ability to obtain external research funding is therefore of utmost importance.
-Supporting the department's teachers in the work of obtaining external funding is a priority.
+Supporting the department's teachers in their work to obtain external funding is a priority.
 This will be even more important in the future, in light of general cost increases and continued erosion of government funding for research.
-In this regard, the department's research council continues the systematic work of supporting and further developing the department's research, among other things by assisting in the process of writing competitive research applications.
-Special development funds, which the Research Council has at its disposal, have been set aside in the budget, although to a lesser extent than before.
-The funds will primarily be used to arrange research retreats, but also for other activities focusing on the department's research and related themes.
+In this regard, the department's research council continues the systematic work of supporting and further developing the department's research, for example by assisting in the process of writing competitive research applications.
+Special development funds, which the Scientific Council has at its disposal, have been set aside in the budget, albeit to a lesser extent than before.
+The funds will primarily be used to arrange research retreats/residencies, but also for other activities focusing on the department's research and related themes.

-In light of the economic situation, work is underway to review the conditions for different categories of staff engaged in research.
-Similar work begins at faculty level.
-Issues that may arise here concern the principle for deducting external research funding (the so-called staircase), the proportion of faculty-funded research and competence development in employment and which tasks can be said to fall within the scope of faculty-funded research and competence development time and time for administration.
-In addition, strategic discussions will be initiated regarding the scope and focus of the department's co-financing of external research grants.
+In light of the economic situation, the work of reviewing the conditions for different categories of staff engaged in research continues, including in light of the principles for the distribution of working hours at the Faculty of Social Sciences that the Faculty Board recently decided on.
+Questions that may arise here concern the principle for deducting external research funds (the so-called staircase), the proportion of faculty-funded research and competence development in employment, and which tasks can be said to fall within the framework of faculty-funded research and skills development time and time for administration.
+In addition, strategic discussions are continuing regarding the scope and direction of the department's co-financing of external research grants.

-Based on the experience from the quality evaluation of research at Lund University – RQ20 – a new research strategy was developed in 2020 for the department for the years 2021–2025.
-The goals and measures identified in the strategy, and which were also reflected in the evaluation of Swedish political science made by the Swedish Research Council in 2021, will guide the work to further strengthen the department's research in 2023 and beyond.
+Based on the experience from the quality evaluation of research at Lund University – RQ20 – a new research strategy was developed for the department for the years 2021-2025 in 2020.
+The goals and measures identified in the strategy, and which were also reflected in the evaluation of Swedish political science conducted by the Swedish Research Council in 2021, will continue to guide the work to further strengthen the department's research in 2024 and beyond.
+A particular area for review in the coming years is the department's publication patterns in relation to various international ranking systems for research, e.g. in light of the university-wide analysis of publication and citation data that is currently underway at Lund University.
+A central aspect in this regard is how we can work to make visible the extensive and high-quality publication that takes place, where the department's researchers and teachers are involved, but which is not captured in various ranking systems.

-As before, funds are allocated for permanently employed teachers without research grants to enable participation in conferences/workshops and the purchase of literature, albeit to a lesser extent than in 2022.
-If researchers have not been successful in obtaining funds for such expenses from external financiers, this is given the opportunity to apply for funding internally.
-The previous efforts to review the language of theses, books and journal articles are also continuing.
-In addition, funds have been allocated to enable open access publishing and to support specific strategic publishing initiatives.
+As before, funds are allocated for permanently employed teachers without research grants to enable participation in conferences/workshops and the purchase of literature, albeit to a significantly lesser extent than before.
+If researchers have not been successful in obtaining funding for such expenses from external funders, it is possible to apply for funding internally.
+The investment that has previously been made in language editing of dissertations, books and journal articles will also continue, but also to a reduced extent.

 Work Environment, Gender Equality, Equal Opportunities and Diversity

-The department will continue to pursue active and systematic work environment management and work on issues of gender equality, equal treatment and diversity.
-A new annual action plan for occupational safety and health will be adopted at the beginning of the year, as well as a new plan for gender mainstreaming and equal treatment.
-The work to promote gender equality and equal treatment in teaching continues, as does the work to make the department's websites accessible.
-In addition, competence development work regarding students' mental illness continues.
-In addition, training measures are planned regarding actions in the event of threats of violence in teaching.
-In addition, further efforts are being made to increase transparency in the distribution of teaching commitments and, in a broad sense, to safeguard the institution as a continued inclusive work environment.
+The department will continue to conduct active and systematic work environment management and work on issues of equality, equal treatment and diversity.
+A new annual action plan for work environment management will be adopted at the beginning of the year, as well as a new plan for gender mainstreaming and equal treatment.
+The work to promote equality and non-discrimination in education continues.
+In addition, the competence development work regarding students' mental illness continues.
+In addition, further training measures are planned regarding actions in the event of threats of violence in education.
+In addition, further efforts are being made to increase transparency in the distribution of teaching commitments and, in a broad sense, to safeguard the department as a continued inclusive work environment.

 Administration, External Engagement and Joint Activity

-A boarding for the department's administrators is planned to take place during the spring and a boarding for the entire department's staff will take place as usual at the end of August.
+A boarding/“in-house-retreat” for the department's administrators is planned to take place in the spring and a boarding for the entire department's staff will take place as usual at the end of August.

 General Rules